Solutions

 Global debate

-What is the current debate around lethal autonomous weapons?
+What is the current debate around autonomous weapons?

 UN CCW - ‘Road to Nowhere’